The internal combustion of the engine creates fire through the spark plugs.

-The firing order is vital to ensure smooth engine operation.
-In a typical 4-cylinder engine, the preferred order is 1-3-4-2.
-Most modern cars use their electric control unit (ECU) to control the firing order while old gasoline engines the distributor determines the placement of spark plugs.
+The sequence of ignition is critical for smooth engine operation.
+In a typical 4-cylinder engine, the preferred sequence is 1-3-4-2.
+Most modern cars use their electric control unit (ECU) to control the ignition sequence, while in old gasoline engines the distributor determines the location of the spark plugs.

 Firing Order for Chevrolet 350 Small block engine

-If you are looking at a factory manufactured camshaft then expect an order of 1-8-4-3-6-5-7-2 but if you have 4/7 swap camshaft expect a firing order of 1-8-7-3-6-5-4-2
+If it is a factory-made camshaft, then expect an order of 1-8-4-3-6-5-7-2, but if you have a 4/7 swap camshaft, then expect an order of 1-8-7-3-6-5-4-2

 How do you count the cylinder numbers cylinders?

 The numbers start from the front and continue to the back.
 At the front of the engine, you see pulleys, the alternator, and the water pump.
 Some V-engines can be numbered in rows, so you have the first row from 1-2-3-4 and then the next row, from the front, from 5-6-7-8.

 With others, you would number them like you would number an in-line four-cylinder engine, where you have 1-3-5-7 and 2-4-6-8.
 The numbering of the cylinders can be complicated by the fact that the manufacturers may use a different numbering for individual engines.
 It is advisable to look up the correct sequence in your manufacturer’s manual.

 The reason why manufacturers have a firing sequence is to reduce torsional vibrations while at the same time enabling the safe emission of exhaust gases.
 With a sequence, there is little interference between cylinders, which promotes manifold recovery.
 An arrangement is difficult with fewer cylinders.

 It is important to separate the outflowing cylinders so that the back pressure does not promote the escape of exhaust gases.